gridap/STLCutters.jl/docs/src/distributed.md

 ## Introduction

 When dealing with large-scale problems, this package can be accelerated through two types of parallelization.
 The first one is multi-threading, which uses [Julia Threads](https://docs.julialang.org/en/v1/base/multi-threading/) for shared memory parallelization (e.g., `julia -t 4`).
-This method, adds some speed-up.
+This method adds some speed-up.
 However, it is only efficient for a reduced number of threads.

 The second one is a distributed memory computing.
 For such parallelization, we use MPI (`mpiexec -np 4 julia input.jl`) through [`PartitionedArrays`](https://www.francescverdugo.com/PartitionedArrays.jl/stable) and [`GridapDistributed`](https://gridap.github.io/GridapDistributed.jl/dev/).
-With MPI expect to efficiently compute large-scale problems, up to thousands of cores.
+With MPI we can compute large-scale problems efficiently, up to thousands of cores.

 Additionally, the distributed memory implementation is built on top of [GridapEmbedded](https://github.com/gridap/GridapEmbedded.jl).
 GridapEmbedded provides parallelization tools since [v0.9.2](https://github.com/gridap/GridapEmbedded.jl/releases/tag/v0.9.2).